-- 4. Alteration or remodel of the exterior of a building or multiple buildings. - One permit application shall be provided for each building altered or remodeled. - 5.
+- 4. Remodel of more than one location in the interior concerning the "shell" or "core" of the building. - The number of permit applications is dependent on the building addressing created at the original permitting.
+Where original permits were pulled on a per floor bases alterations to the core shall also be based on the floor being altered and pulled on a per floor basis.
+Alterations to the shell building (which includes alterations to the exterior walls and/or roof, and the structural frame) shall use the shell building project number/address. - 5.
+Alteration or remodel of the exterior of a building or multiple buildings. - One permit application shall be provided for each building altered or remodeled. - 6.
 Alterations or repairs of any existing city approved lease space or building area shall not increase the wastewater load or the square footage of the existing building, existing lease space or suite.
-Any alteration that changes the use or occupancy, increases the occupant load, or building addition that increases the building area under roof as defined by the building code or increases the size (area) of an interior lease space or suite constitutes an expansion or addition and is reviewed as new construction.
+Any alteration that changes the use or occupancy, increases the occupant load, or building addition that increases the building area under roof as defined by the Building Code, or increases the size (area) of an interior lease space or suite constitutes an expansion or addition and is reviewed as new construction.

-A Certificate of Compliance (CC) may be issued for the permitted scope of work at the option of the applicant once remodeling of an existing city approved lease space, building or area obtains all required final inspection approvals from all appropriate sections, crafts or trades.
+A Certificate of Compliance (CC) may be issued for the permitted scope of work at the option of the applicant once remodeling of an existing city approved lease space, building, or area obtains all required final inspection approvals from all appropriate sections, crafts, or trades.